-I offer therapy for children and teens that is warm, grounded, and developmentally attuned.
-My goal is to help young people build emotional skills, self-understanding, and nervous system regulation, while supporting greater calm, confidence, and connection at home and in daily life.
+I offer therapy for children and teens that is safe, warm, grounded, and developmentally attuned.
+My goal is to support emotional regulation, self-understanding, and nervous system balance, while helping young people build confidence, resilience, and stronger connection at home and in daily life.

 What I Help With